Sheila-a/Ineadk/README.md

 ## Features
 ### Current Features
-* User Authentication: Freelancers and companies can create accounts and log in securely.
+- **User Registration:** Freelancers and companies can easily create accounts using their email addresses, enabling them to access the platform's features.

-* MetaMask Integration: Users can connect their MetaMask wallets to their accounts for secure transactions.
+- **MetaMask Integration:** The app integrates with MetaMask, a popular Ethereum wallet, allowing users to securely connect their wallets for transactions.

-* Booking System: Companies can initiate bookings with freelancers, specifying project details and payment terms.
+- **Booking a Freelancer:** Companies can initiate bookings by providing project details and making payments through MetaMask.
+This ensures secure and transparent transactions.
-* Freelancer Profiles: Freelancers can create detailed profiles showcasing their skills, experience, and portfolio.
+- **Freelancer Profiles:** Freelancers can create detailed profiles showcasing their skills, experience, and portfolio.

 ### Planned Features
 * Company Listings: Companies can create listings specifying the skills and experience they require for projects.
 * Messaging System: Users can communicate within the app to discuss project details.
 * Payment Integration: Secure payment processing for project bookings.

-Sure, here's a sample README file based on the information you provided.
-Please customize it according to your project's specifics:

 ---

-## Features

-- **User Registration:** Freelancers and companies can easily create accounts using their email addresses, enabling them to access the platform's features.

-- **MetaMask Integration:** The app integrates with MetaMask, a popular Ethereum wallet, allowing users to securely connect their wallets for transactions.

-- **Booking a Freelancer:** Companies can initiate bookings by providing project details and making payments through MetaMask.
-This ensures secure and transparent transactions.

 ## Usage